-What does Blue Bayou mean?
+What do you think Blue Bayou means?

 Linda Ronstadt: Blue Bayou Meaning